How long will it take to teach my child how to swim?

-Is a water evaluation required for every age group?
+Is a trial class required for every age group?

 Do you teach adult classes?

-Yes we are teaching adults, ranging from the inexperienced to advanced swimmers.
-Our instructors know how to make beginners comfortable in the water and how to give competitive swimmers a good workout.
+Yes, we teach adults, ranging from the inexperienced to advanced swimmers.
+Our instructors know how to make beginners feel comfortable in the water and how to give competitive swimmers a good workout.

 How can I register for your classes?